 For example we have found this list of 25 exercises and indoor you can do with children: see here.

-Further to the Prime Minister's address on 10th May, the government has published staying safe outside your home for guidance on what the new rules will mean.
-These will take effect on Wednesday, 13th May.
-This page sets out key FAQS to inform the public and let you know what you can and can't do to help you prepare for these changes: https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do/coronavirus-outbreak-faqs-what-you-can-and-cant-do.
+This page sets out key FAQS to inform the public and let you know what you can and can't do to help you prepare for the changes the government have outlined: https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do

 For new guidance on spending time outdoors please click here.